What is MetaPub?

 - RBDS Radios: Listeners will see per-story/song information

 - Web Streaming: The configuration is up to the station.
-Per-story/song information, image are available, in addition to local station information
+Per-story/song information, image is available, in addition to local station information

 What do we mean by "middleware applications"?

-We're using the term "middleware" to mean software applications that run at a station, or in the cloud on a station's behalf, to support the connection of station automation systems to other tools such as HD encoders, NextRadio receivers, RBDS receivers, etc. The TagStation site has a list of middleware vendors.
+We're using the term "middleware" to mean software applications that run at a station, or in the cloud on a station's behalf, to support the connection of station automation systems to other tools such as HD encoders, RBDS receivers, web streams, etc. The primary providers of middleware used in public radio include Arctic Palm and Enco.

 What does MetaPub do right now?